inet-framework/inet-tutorials/configurator/doc/step10.rst

 This step demonstrates using the error rate metric for configuring static routes.
-It also demonstrates leaving the routing tables unconfigured, so a dynamic routing protocol can configure them.
+It also demonstrates leaving the routing tables unconfigured, so that a dynamic routing protocol can configure them.
 The step consists of three parts:

 -  **Part A**: Static routing based on error rate metric